Speldhurst: Local customs

 Speldhurst has an annual pram race on the second Sunday in May.
 There are various race categories of different age groups with the main event being two laps around the village.
-Contestants have to push a "baby" around the course and all have to down half a pint every time they pass the two drinks stations, one situated by the George and Dragon and the other by the old Northfields pub.
+Contestants have to push a "baby" around the course and all have to down half a pint every time they pass the two drinks stations, one situated by The George and Dragon and the other by the Old Northfields pub.

+However, since 2020, there has not been a pram race.
+Apart from the lockdown caused by the Corona virus pandemic, this is reportedly due to more stringent health and safety regulations, rising insurance costs, and lack of interest from newcomers to the village.